Tōjō Station (Aichi): Station history

 Tōjō Station was established on April 25, 1898 as a station on the now-defunct Toyokawa Railway (豊川鉄道, Toyokawa Tetsudō).
 On August 1, 1943, the Toyokawa Railway was nationalized, along with some other local lines to form the Japanese Government Railways (JGR) Iida Line.
 Scheduled freight operations were discontinued in 1963.
 The station has been unattended since February 1984.
-Along with its division and privatization of JNR on April 1, 1987, the station came under the control and operation of the Central Japan Railway Company (JR Tōkai).
+Following the division and privatization of JNR on April 1, 1987, the station came under the control and operation of the Central Japan Railway Company (JR Tōkai).
 A new station building was completed in January 2007.

 Passenger statistics

 In fiscal 2017, the station was used by an average of 167 passengers daily.